Aliou Diarra: APR (2024–2025)

 On 17 July 2024, Diarra signed a one-year contract with Rwandan champions APR of the Rwanda Basketball League (RBL).
 He won the double of both the RBL and the Rwandan Cup in his first season with the Lions.

 On 26 May 2025, Diarra set a new BAL record for most blocks in a game when he had eight blocks against the Nairobi City Thunder, breaking the former record of seven by Anas Mahmoud and Khaman Maluach.
 In the playoffs, he helped APR finish in the third place, the best result ever by a Rwandan team.
 Diarra was also named the BAL Defensive Player of the Year for a second time in his career, after averaging 17.4 points, 11.6 rebounds, 3.4 blocks and one steal in eight games.

+Diarra helped APR win the 2025 RBL championship too, and was named the Regular Season MVP.

 Diarra opted play with the Dallas Mavericks in the 2025 NBA Summer League, thus leaving the RBL finals in the middle of the series.